Chen Wu-kang & Pichet Klunchun

 Pre-sale

-This piece explores dance traditions and the art of storytelling in Southeast Asia.
-The result of two years of research conducted in Thailand, Cambodia, Myanmar and Indonesia, the project draws inspiration from the ancient Sanskrit epic ‘Ramayana’, one of the foundational texts of Hinduism.
-Through gestures, symbols and oral transmission, the two choreographers question the freedom and power of storytelling as embodied in traditional dance forms.
+This piece examines dance traditions and the art of storytelling in Southeast Asia.
+After two years of research in Thailand, Cambodia, Myanmar and Indonesia, the project draws inspiration from the ancient Sanskrit epic ‘Ramayana’, one of the foundational texts of Hinduism.
+Through gestures, symbols and oral tradition, the two choreographers question the freedom and power of storytelling as embodied in traditional dance forms.
 The performance blends documentary footage from their encounters with dance masters, live electronic music and multimedia creation.
-These elements intertwine to connect past and present, transforming the stage into a living archive where memory, beliefs and heritage converge – revealing how the stories of the gods continue to resonate within our own lives.
+The result is a choreographic structure that connects the past and the present, transforming the stage into a living archive − a space where memory, belief, and cultural heritage overlap and continue.

 Thai dancer and choreographer Pichet Klunchun offers a contemporary approach to Thai classical dance while keeping with the heart and wisdom of the art form.
 From the age of 16 he trained in Khon, Thai classical mask dance, with Khon master Chaiyot Khummanee.
 In 2001 he travelled to the United States with the Asian Cultural Council fellowship and later collaborated with Jérôme Bel on “Pichet Kluchun and myself” (2004), which won the European Cultural Foundation’s Princess Margriet Award.
 Klunchun founded Pichet Klunchun Dance Company in 2010 in order to create contemporary dance productions and to work with young professional dancers with a background in Thai classical dance.
 The company, based in Bangkok, has since 2010 toured internationally across Asia, Europe and North America.